NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/IntegrationOfMedicalImagingSimulatorsInSlicer/README.md

 ## Progress and Next Steps

+1. We have followed the approach plan in order to reached some objectives as the plan and prototype
+1. We have gather valuable information to develop some of the modules
 <!--Describe progress and next steps in a few bullet points as you are making progress.-->

 # Illustrations